-Jackie was a bankruptcy and restructuring attorney at DLA Piper during the 2008 global financial crisis where she represented chapter 11 debtors, trustees, individual creditors and creditors’ committees concerning bankruptcy, restructuring and out-of-court workouts across all industries, including the restaurant, retail and the real estate space.
+Prior to joining Rimon, Ms. Choi practiced at DLA Piper during the 2008 global financial crisis, where she represented Chapter 11 debtors, individual creditors and creditors’ committees concerning bankruptcy, restructuring and out-of-court workouts across all industries, including the retail, hospitality, and real estate space.

 - Represented the County of Los Angeles and the County of Alameda in the seminal case of In re Palmdale Hills Property, LLC wherein the 18% redemption penalties under state law were successfully characterized as “interest” under the Bankruptcy Code.